pantheon-systems/documentation/source/content/modules-known-issues.md

 **Issue**: This module conflicts with [Pantheon's Dashboard Security Tool](/security#password-protect-your-sites-environments) when both are enabled on Drupal sites, resulting in 403 errors.

 **Solution**:  We suggest using Pantheon's Dashboard Security Tool if you want to set up HTTP authentication.
-Additionally, see [Advanced Redirects and Restrictions](/advanced-redirects) for more options to control and restrict access to some or all of your site.
+Additionally, refer to [Advanced Redirects and Restrictions](/advanced-redirects) for more options to control and restrict access to some or all of your site.

 ___